getman-research-group/3dcnn-zeolite-solvation/README.md

 **Predicting Solvation Thermodynamics of Adsorbates in Zeolite Pores Using Convolutional Neural Networks with Attention Mechanisms**

 The repository contains the data, scripts, trained models, example molecular simulation files, and generated figures used to support the manuscript.
-The workflow uses molecular dynamics (MD) snapshots of adsorbates in Ti-FAU zeolite pores, converts local adsorbate-solvent configurations into voxel-grid inputs, and trains attention-enhanced three-dimensional convolutional neural networks to predict DFT-derived adsorbate-solvent interaction energies.

 ![Workflow overview](overall_workflow.png)

+**Figure: Overall workflow for predicting adsorbate-solvent interaction energies in Ti-FAU zeolite pores.** Molecular dynamics (MD) snapshots are converted into voxel-grid representations of local adsorbate-solvent configurations, which are then used to train attention-enhanced three-dimensional convolutional neural networks to predict DFT-derived interaction energies.

 ## Repository Contents